biocorecrg/master_of_pores/docs/tutorial.rst

    :language: yaml
    :emphasize-lines: 44-65

 The second level indicates the processing step as **basecalling** or **demultiplexing** etc, while the third indicates the tool.
-Finally you have the command specific command line between quotation marks.
+Finally, you have the command specific command line between quotation marks.

 .. note::
    You can indicate the models to be used for basecalling with dorado or dorardo-duplex as "sup,m6A_DRACH".
 The pipeline will try to download before and then to perform the basecalling.
 In case you want a specific model version you need to indicate the base simplex model as "rna002_70bps_hac@v3,pseU".
 You can see `here <https://github.com/nanoporetech/dorado?tab=readme-ov-file#dna-models>`_ the list of models and modifications.